-For example, one of the effects of marijuana is we become more focused when high.
-When the marijuana wears off, there can be a rebound effect and we have trouble focusing.
+For example, one of the effects of THC is we become more focused when high.
+When the THC wears off, there can be a rebound effect and we have trouble focusing.
 It then becomes hard to make decisions or to pay attention.
-Another marijuana effect is relaxation.
+Another effect of THC is relaxation.

 But when the effect wears off, people report it is harder to relax.
 They feel irritable, more aggressive and anxious, and can't sleep.
 They also report a loss of appetite.

 What is important about these rebounds?
-First, they signal we are changing our brain with alcohol or drugs.
+First, they signal we are changing our brain.
 Second, our response to the rebounds can influence us to make more high-risk choices.

 People quickly learn a little more of the same substance takes away the rebound.